JaimeAlvaradoValiente/PROFES_QuantumOpenAPI/README.md

-# PROFES_QuantumOpenAPI
+# QuantumOpenAPI
-Towards an improvement of Hybrid Classical-Quantum Services definition processes using OpenAPI
+Using Open API for the development of Hybrid Classical-Quantum Services

 In this repository are available: